-Fig.4.
+Figure 4.
 Diagrams of reinforcement in columns

-Fig.5.
-Contour plots of reinforcements in plates
+Figure 5.
+Contour plots of reinforcement in plates

-Fig.6.
-Punching shear reinforcement contours
+Figure 6.
+Punching shear contours and reinforcement

 If you find a mistake and want to inform us about it, select the mistake, then hold down the CTRL key and click ENTER.